jerempa/Kideapphelper/README.md

 At the moment I use time.sleep()-commands for waiting for certain elements to load, however, I'm planning to switching it to Webdriver.wait(), so I don't have to assume and guess how much time it takes to elements to load.
 Also probably going to write some simple unittests for the program.

 ## Future plan update
 I'm not going to update the autoclicker-version any more, as the other one is more reliable and thus better, in my opinion.
 Some unittests are in progress.
+Made a simple GUI, even though it wasn't a plan.

 ### Installing libraries

-To run the program you need to install a couple of libraries, this can be done e.g. running command pip install "library name"
+To run the program you need to install a couple of libraries, this can be done e.g. running command pip install "library name".
+The project can be run from the mainwindow.py file.